xeolabs/xeogl/src/_utils/README.md

-Private utilities used within xeoEngine
+Private utilities used within xeogl